eead-csic-compbio/chloroplast_assembly_protocol/README.md

 ## Software dependencies

-The following software packages, bundled with the scripts and located in bin/, are required for the protocol:
+The following software packages, pre-compiled with the scripts and located in bin/, are required for the protocol.
+They should work out-of-the-box in Linux x86_64 systems, but should be re-compiled otherwise.
+They haven't been tested under Windows:

 | Name | shipped version | Source |
 |:-----|:---------------:|:-------|